Dikshantashresth/nepcultapi/README.md

-# nepcultapi API - Nepal Cultural & Natural Places
+# Places API - Nepal Cultural & Natural Places

-This is a simple RESTful API built with Node.js and Express that serves information about cultural and natural places in Nepal.
-The data is stored in a JSON file, making it lightweight and easy to maintain without a database.
+A simple RESTful API built with Node.js and Express that provides information about cultural and natural places in Nepal.
+Data is stored in a JSON file.

 ---
-# Endpoints
-Endpoint	Method	Description	Params	Response
-/places	GET	Returns all places	None	Array of all places /places/province/:province	GET	Returns places filtered by province (case-insensitive)	province (string)	Array of places in the province
-/places/location/:location	GET	Returns places filtered by location (case-insensitive)	location (string)	Array of places in the location

 ## Features

-- **JSON Data Storage:** All place data is stored in a JSON file (`Places.json`).
+- JSON file data storage
-- **Express Backend:** RESTful routes created using Express.js.
-- **Dynamic Filtering:** Filter places by province or location.
-- **Rate Limiting:** Protects API from too many requests with `express-rate-limit`.
+- Express backend with dynamic filtering
+- Rate limiting to protect the API
-- **Proxy Trust:** Configured with `app.set('trust proxy', 1)` for cloud hosting.
+- Proper proxy trust setup for cloud deployment
-- **CORS Enabled:** Allows cross-origin requests.
+- CORS enabled
-- **Deployed on Render.com:** Free and easy deployment.
+- Deployed on Render.com

 ---